-We Get Results: More than $100 Million in Settlement Judgments for Our Clients
+We Get Results: More than $150 Million in Settlements and Judgments for Our Clients

 Personal injury is simply a legal term for an injury to the body as opposed to damages to personal property.
 Personal injury suits can compensate for measurable costs to you including lost or diminished earnings and hospital or rehabilitation services.
 Other types of compensation may include pain and suffering – the emotional impact caused to you because of your injuries.
 It is all reliant on the severity of damages proven.